jason-wjs/jason-wjs/README.md

 ## Hi there 👋

-I am an incoming M.S. student at Shanghai Jiao Tong University.
+I am a M.S. student at Shanghai Jiao Tong University.

 My current work focuses on humanoid robot learning and control.